 Is there a MakerSpace at every campus?

-We currently offer the MakerSpace into our curriculum at New Danville and Hershey campuses, and it will be coming soon to the Locust Grove campus!
+We currently offer the MakerSpace into our curriculum at New Danville campus, and it will be coming in the fall of 2019 to the Locust Grove campus!

 Benefits of a MakerSpace